aws-samples/clickstream-sdk-samples/README.md

 ## Web SDK Example
 It's a Vue2.x and Express.JS application.
 See [it](./web/README.md) for more details.

+## Web SDK Example for Retail Demo Store
+It's a Vue3.x demo retail web application.
+See [it](./retail-web/README.md) for more details.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.